mjrousos/spec-kit/templates/test-plan-template.md

   real paths.
 The delivered plan must not include Option labels.
 -->

-Note that in all cases tests should be grouped under a tests/ directory or similar.
+Note that in all cases test projects should be grouped under a tests/ directory or similar.

 ```
 # [REMOVE IF UNUSED] Option 1: Functional tests divided by type (DEFAULT)